July 27, 2025 (1y ago) — last updated August 20, 2026 (1d ago)

 Not dogma or easy answers

-Spiritual laws aren’t the same as religious rules tied to a single tradition.
+Spiritual laws aren’t religious rules tied to a single tradition.
 They’re universal principles that operate whether you notice them or not.
 This work is about personal responsibility and self-awareness, not obedience to an external authority.

 The point isn’t to escape the messiness of being human, but to enter it with eyes wide open.